lazybagsy/VERIFACTU/.prompts/AL2CAL.prompt.md

 * **Code Conversion:**
   - Convert procedures to CAL LOCAL PROCEDURE format
   - Use @ symbol for local variable declarations: `Variable@1000000000 : Type`
+  - **Variable IDs must be unique across ALL variables in a procedure:**
+    - Parameter variables must have unique IDs
+    - Local variables must have unique IDs
+    - Parameter IDs cannot be the same as local variable IDs
+    - Example: If parameter uses @1000000000, first local variable must use @1000000001
   - Convert Rec. references to direct field references in pages
   - Convert AL method calls to CAL syntax (UPPERCASE for system functions)
   - Convert string concatenation and formatting functions